harounebrk/blockchain_simulation_with_jade/README.md

-Welcome to the blockchain simulation project.
+Welcome to this blockchain simulation project.

 To make this project work, please follow the following steps: